sungmen999/CassiaSDKGuideClone/RESTful-API.md

 ### Filter Scanned Data based on Device MAC, RSSI, Name, and UUID
 This API can significantly reduce the amount of packets sent from the router to the server.

-**NOTE**: Customer can enable several filters at the same time.
-Only the packets which match all the filters will be sent to the customer application.
-Wildcard is not supported yet.
+**NOTE**: Multiple filters can be used at the same time.
+Scanned data is returned if all conditions are met.
+The wildcard is not supported.

 AC Managed:
 ```